Princess047/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 -script 5 lists all local variables and environment variables, and functions -script 6 for local variable,task 6
 -script 7 to create a global variable for task 7 -scipt 8 for task 8
+-scrip 9 for task 9